-Because breastfeeding is a natural experience, many new mums assume that they should be able to do it straightaway.
-In reality, it may come easily to some, but not others.
+Because breastfeeding or chestfeeding is natural, many new parents assume that they should be able to do it straight away.
+The truth is that it comes more easily to some than it does to others.
 Breastfeeding is a skill that you and your baby learn together.

 What are the benefits of breastfeeding?

-- sudden infant death syndrome
+- sudden infant death syndrome (SIDS)

 - heart disease in later life.

-Breastfeeding can help reduce the risk of:
+Breastfeeding can also help to reduce your risk of:

 - breast cancer

 - weak bones (osteoporosis)

 There are lots of other reasons why you may want to breastfeed.
 For example, breastfeeding: